 Italian seasoned breadcrumbs

-I always use Italian seasoned breadcrumbs in many of my recipes, that is why I usually prepare a large amount and keep it in the freezer.
+I always use Italian seasoned breadcrumbs in many of my recipes, which is why I usually prepare a large amount and keep it in the freezer.
 They don’t need to be defrosted ahead of time.

-I always keep the stale bread aside and when I have time I prepare the breadcrumbs and freeze it.
-Here are the ingredients I use in proportion to 3 cups of grated stale bread:
+I always keep the stale bread aside, and when I have time, I prepare the breadcrumbs and freeze it.

-- ½ cup of parmesan
+- ½ cup of freshly grated parmesan cheese

-- 1 garlic cloves
+- 1 fresh garlic clove

-If you are making it only for this recipe use the amount listed on the recipe card below
+If you are making it only for this recipe, use the amount listed on the recipe card below.

 How to prepare the Italian seasoned breadcrumbs

-- Greate the parmesan in a shredder
+- Grate the parmesan in a shredder

 - Add the shredded parmesan to the breadcrumbs